If you want to impress customers with chicken these days, you’re going to have to do more than market it with a few clean-sounding phrases.

 “It’s a Chinese family farm and they’ve become sort of a cult bird among the fine dining chefs because of the flavor and quality of the meat.”

-The chickens are sold “Buddhist style,” with the head and feat still on, which Smith likes because it allows him to remove the tendons from the thighs with a French hook developed for that purpose.
+The chickens are sold “Buddhist style,” with the head and feet still on, which Smith likes because it allows him to remove the tendons from the thighs with a French hook developed for that purpose.

 “You go behind the leg, and if you know where to go you can just twist and pull them all out,” he said, resulting in a more tender and somewhat faster cooking thigh.